How To & Education | Real Estate Tools

 Bonus – 5 More Small Business Marketing Strategies To Consider

-- Attend networking events & local expos: Justas big businesses don’t have the time to go door knocking in your neighborhood, there’s little chance they’ll turn up at community events in your area.
-That’s good news for you, because those events provide you with a ready-made opportunity to get your face out there and promote your services.
+- Attend networking events & local expos: Justas big businesses don’t have the time to go door-knocking in your neighborhood, there’s little chance they’ll turn up at community events in your area.
+That’s good news for you because those events provide you with a ready-made opportunity to get your face out there and promote your services.

-- Join local groups: If there are groups that your target audience regularly attend, you should definitely consider joining.
+- Join local groups: If there are groups that your target audience regularly attends, you should definitely consider joining.
 Are they members of a certain sports club or business group?
 You should be too!
 Of course, you don’t want to turn up and start aggressively marketing your business, but it’ll help raise your profile and build trust in your brand.